andyarensman/fcc-react-review/README.md

-Reviewing the freeCodeCamp React & Redux courses.
-Need to do some practice projects after this to better solidify the concepts and to practice with npm.
+Reviewed the freeCodeCamp React & Redux courses.
+Need to do some practice projects now to better solidify the concepts and to practice with npm.